Reflection groups of the quadratic form -px_0^2+x_1^2+...+x_n^2: The reflective lattices

 \begin{proof}The batches labeled $\frac{1}{10}$,$\frac{1}{5}$, and $\frac{4}{10}$ are empty because $(e,e)=5$ or $10$, and there is no way to write $(e,e)+5k_0^2=15$, $20$ or $30$ as a sum of squares of integers all divisible by $5$.

 The batch labeled $\frac{1}{2}$ consists of vectors $e=\sum_{i=0}^nk_nv_n$ where

-$7$ can be written as a sum of squares in two ways.
+There are two ways to write $7$ as a sum of squares.
 This batch contains one vector if $n\geq 4$, and two if $n\geq 7$.
-These two vectors have inner product $0$, so the correspond to orthogonal wallks of the fundamental chamber.
+These two vectors have inner product $0$, so they correspond to orthogonal walls of the fundamental chamber.

 The batch labeled $\frac{4}{5}$ consists of vectors $e=\sum_{i=0}^nk_iv_i$ where

 and $5|k_i$ for all $i>0$.
 The vector $2v_0+5v_1$ has inner product $0$ and $-5$ with the vectors in the previous nonempty batch so we keep it for all $n\geq 2$.